Wendy’s and Pizza Hut franchisee NPC International filed for bankruptcy Wednesday.

 The restaurant operator, which oversees more than 1,200 Pizza Huts and 390 Wendy’s, was considering restructuring prior to the COVID pandemic.
 Bloomberg reported in February that the company was weighing its options.
 NPC is saddled with $903 million in debt and negotiated a restructuring agreement with 92 percent of first-lien lenders and 17 percent of second-lien lenders.

-According to court documents, the agreement also "providers for certain milestones that contemplate a sales process for the company's Wendy's business as well as a potential sale of the company's Pizza Hut business, while also providing for the flexibility to effectuate a standalone restructuring around the two businesses."
+According to court documents, the agreement also "provides for certain milestones that contemplate a sales process for the company's Wendy's business as well as a potential sale of the company's Pizza Hut business, while also providing for the flexibility to effectuate a standalone restructuring around the two businesses."

 At the end of January, NPC defaulted on about $800 million in loans after it decided to skip payments.
 Afterward, the company signed a forbearance agreement with lenders to buy time, according to Bloomberg.